Prapthi564/Dashboard-in-a-day/MSSPL/create-and-publish.md

 # Hands-on Lab: Create and Publish PowerBI Dashboards & Reports

-In this lab, you will create and publish Power BI dashboards and reports, applying conditional formatting, adding logos, importing custom visuals, applying custom themes, and using bookmarks to enhance storytelling.
+In this lab, you will create and publish Power BI dashboards and reports, applying conditional formatting, adding logos, importing custom visuals, and using bookmarks to enhance storytelling.

 ## Lab Objectives